Benson Ford: Early days at Ford Motor Company

-After attending Hotchkiss, Benson was accepted into Princeton University and attended Princeton for two years, but opted to leave college early to begin his career at Ford Motor Company.
+After attending Hotchkiss, Benson was accepted by Princeton University and attended Princeton for two years, but opted to leave college early to begin his career at Ford Motor Company.
 In his early years at Ford, he first worked in the experimental garage with Henry II at the Ford Engineering Laboratory starting in the dynamometer room testing engines.
 Ford Engineer Lawrence Sheldrick, said that the boys, "didn't pull any punches about getting their hands dirty ... and their clothes all messed up".
 While in the Engineering Lab they worked for Leonard Williams, a no-nonsense black foreman who taught them how to tear apart engines.
 During Benson's early days as an engineer at Ford, he helped build one of the company's first experimental jeeps, along with his brother, Henry Ford II.
 Sheldrick took Edsel to watch the tests of the first completed jeep model, and arranged for Henry and Benson to drive it out of a patch of tall grass and underbrush right up to their father.
 "He got the biggest bang out of that ...
 He was awfully proud of his boys."
 Sheldrick commented.
 Benson later moved around to different departments.
 His father believed the boys need to learn as many aspects of the company as possible from the "concrete floor up".
 This became the guiding premise when new Ford family members enter the company.
 In his final stockholder meeting in 1979 Henry Ford II summed up the approach "the ownership of Class B stock is no passport to a top position in Ford ...
 It confers no special privilege ...
 If any other member of my family achieves a senior position the company, it will be through merit ...There are no Crown Princes in the Ford Motor Company".

 Personal life

 Benson married Edith McNaughton, also of Grosse Pointe, daughter of Lynn McNaughton, a former vice president and general manager at motor car rival Cadillac, on July 9, 1941, in Christ Church Detroit.
 Miss McNaughton lived next door to the Fords in Detroit, and they attended kindergarten together.
-The couple had two children, a son, Benson Jr. born on October 5, 1949, and a daughter Lynn born on July 3, 1951.
+The couple had two children: Benson Jr. and Lynn.
 They made their home in Grosse Pointe Shores, Michigan.
 The Fords enjoyed boating and owned several boats, including a succession of yachts named Onika.
 Benson was an active photographer and golfer.
 He loved racing and drove the Indianapolis 500 pace car three times.
-He drove a Mercury in the 1950 race, a Mustang in 1964, and a Comet Cyclone GI in 1966.
+He drove a Mercury in the 1950 race, a Mustang in 1964, and a Comet Cyclone GT in 1966.
 Benson suffered from angina, a painful heart condition.
 After a 1957 heart attack, Benson remained in relatively ill health in his last two decades, until his final heart attack in 1978.
 Like his brothers, Benson also struggled with alcoholism.